Romney says United States should get tougher with Egypt

 By Steve Holland

-NEW YORK, Sept 14 Egypt needs to ensure the security of foreign diplomats or risk losing the $1.3 billion in aid it receives each year from the United States, Republican presidential candidate Mitt Romney said on Friday.
+NEW YORK Egypt needs to ensure the security of foreign diplomats or risk losing the $1.3 billion (800 million pounds) in aid it receives each year from the United States, Republican presidential candidate Mitt Romney said on Friday.

 After Islamist protesters stormed the U.S. Embassy in Cairo this week, Romney told a fundraising breakfast in New York the United States should take a tougher line with Egypt.